 The first line of protection from winter storms is to keep posted on weather conditions and forecasts for your surrounding area through television and radio.
 A few hours of warning before a storm hits can be the key to avoiding being caught in it, or at least to be better prepared to cope with it.
 To take full advantage of weather forecasts and warnings, learn and understand these common terms:

-Heavy Snow Warning is issued for valley locations when 6 or more inches of snow is expected to fall within 12 hours, or when 9 or more inches of snow is expected in 24 hours.
+A Heavy Snow Warning is issued for valley locations when 6 or more inches of snow is expected to fall within 12 hours, or when 9 or more inches of snow is expected in 24 hours.
 In mountain areas below 7,000 feet, a heavy snow warning is issued when 8 inches of snow is expected to fall in 12 hours, or 12 inches in 24 hours.
 For elevations above 7,000 feet, a heavy snow warning issued when 12 inches of snow is expected in 12 hours, or 18 inches in 24 hours.

 During the first half of January 1993, heavy snow warnings were repeatedly issued for many areas of northern Utah.
 On January 11, the governor of Utah declared a State of Emergency in Salt Lake County and activated the Utah National Guard to assist in snow removal.
 During this month, the Salt Lake City International Airport recorded a record snowfall of 23.3" from a single storm (January 6-10), and a record monthly snowfall (for any month) of 50.3".

-Winter Storm Warning is issued when the combination of heavy snow and other severe winter weather elements are expected.
+A Winter Storm Warning is issued when the combination of heavy snow and other severe winter weather elements are expected.
 Stay indoors because blowing and drifting snow, freezing rain and/or reduced visibility may cause roads to become slippery, blocked or impassable.

-Winter Storm Watch is issued when the severe winter conditions detailed above are possible within the next day or two.
+A Winter Storm Watch is issued when the severe winter conditions detailed above are possible within the next day or two.

-Blizzard Warning means snow and strong winds of 35 mph or more will combine to produce a blinding snow (with near zero visibility), deep drifts, and life-threatening temperatures below 20 degrees, causing a wind-chill lower than minus 35 degrees.
+A Blizzard Warning means snow and strong winds of 35 mph or more will combine to produce a blinding snow (with near zero visibility), deep drifts, and life-threatening temperatures below 20 degrees, causing a wind-chill lower than minus 35 degrees.

 In Utah, blizzards have been responsible for the deaths of at least 21 people since 1950.
 In fact, in December 1990, a severe blizzard--with heavy snow, cold temperatures and 40 mph winds--contributed to a major traffic accident of a bus and two semi-trucks between Coalville and Evanston that killed seven people.